-We offer support and friendship to make a difference to the lives of isolated older people in their own homes.
+We offer support and friendship to make a difference to the lives of isolated older people in Wiltshire.

 The Wellbeing Programme will be offered to people who have been identified as being lonely, isolated, lacking in confidence or requiring support to access community activities, including every older person who requests a ‘befriending’ type service.